TartuNLP/translation-worker/README.md

 # TartuNLP translation worker

-This repository contains TartuNLP's modular multilingual machine translation models.
-The models can be run locally to translate plain text files or as worker that process requests from RabbitMQ.
-This application is based on a [custom version of FairSeq](https://github.com/TartuNLP/fairseq).
+This repository contains code for running TartuNLP's modular multilingual machine translation models.
+This application is based on a [custom version of FairSeq](https://github.com/TartuNLP/fairseq).The models can be run locally to translate plain text files or as worker that process requests from RabbitMQ.
 The workers are compatible with our [translation API](https://github.com/TartuNLP/translation-api).

 The project is developed by the [NLP research group](https://tartunlp.ai) at the [University of Tartu](https://ut.ee).